-The highest credit score you can have is 850.
+The highest credit score possible is 850.
 That’s the maximum credit score used by all of the most popular credit-scoring models today.
 While less than 1% of people have that highest possible credit score, according to score providers, far more of us can claim to have perfect credit.

 Anyone with a credit score of 800+ (about 15% of us) has essentially perfect credit for the simple reason that lenders don’t price products for the top 1% of people.
 In other words, before you reach the absolute highest credit score possible, you’ll arrive at a point where improving your score further will stop saving you money.
 And saving money is the name of the game.